-As soon as you look at the cover artwork for Isabelle Doval‘s film, Un Chateau en Espagne (see picture at left), you will identify its main theme – friendship.
+As soon as you look at the cover artwork for Isabelle Doval‘s film, Un Chateau en Espagne (see picture at left), you will identify its central theme – friendship.

 The protagonists of the film are Maxime (Jean Senejoux) and Esteban (Martin Jobert), two 11-year-old boys who have grown up together in Paris.
-Maxine is a French boy and Estaban is the son of Spanish immigrants.
+Maxine is a French boy while Estaban is the son of Spanish immigrants.
 They are such good friends that they feel like brothers.
-When Esteban’s father decides to take his family back to Spain in pursuit of a professional opportunity, the boys are faced with a terrible reality – permanent separation.
+When Esteban’s father decides to take his family back to Spain to pursue a professional opportunity, the boys are faced with a terrible reality – permanent separation.

-Un Chateau en Espagne has a simple story line and avoids overly dramatic scenes (with the exception of its finale).
-Yet one can’t help but identify with its young protagonists.
-We have all had and remember a best friend from childhood days.
+Un Chateau en Espagne has a simple storyline and avoids overly dramatic scenes (except for its finale).
+Yet, one can’t help but identify with its young protagonists.
+We have all had and remember a best friend from our childhood days.
 Like our first love, that special friendship seems to stay a part of our consciousness forever.
-In a touching way, mixing in humor and joyful scenes, Isabelle Doval manages to recreate the feelings of having a best friend.
+Touchingly, mixing in humor and joyful scenes, Isabelle Doval manages to recreate the feelings of having a best friend.

 Both boys play their characters with absolute naturalness and most of their interactions feel like improvisation.
-The musical score, featuring contemporary vibes and naturally a Spanish guitar, feels a bit overemphasized at times — so much so that the movie almost seems like a TV production instead of a full length feature film.
-This undermines the effect of some scenes, but overall doesn’t result in a bad viewing experience.
+The musical score, featuring contemporary vibes and naturally a Spanish guitar, feels a bit overemphasized at times — so much so that the movie almost seems like a TV production instead of a full-length feature film.
+This undermines the effect of some scenes, but overall, doesn’t result in a lousy viewing experience.

-Un Chateau en Espagne isn’t a masterpiece, but its story is pleasant enough to keep you entertained — one of those feel good movies that are perfect time fillers.
-As an added bonus, the film will bring back some pleasant memories from a viewer’s past.
+Un Chateau en Espagne isn’t a masterpiece, but its story is pleasant enough to keep you entertained — one of those feel-good movies that are perfect time fillers.
+The film will bring back some lovely memories from a viewer’s past as a bonus.
 Unlike most American productions that focus on true friendship, Un Chateau en Espagne avoids clichés as much as possible and ends with a realistic finale.
 Recommended!

 Un chateau en Espagne Trailer: